Technical evaluation No credit card for test key No document upload

 Evaluate sealing in six clear steps

 Create an account, generate a free test API key, and run an end-to-end seal in minutes.
-This path is designed for developer and product teams validating fit before production rollout.
+This path is designed for developer and product teams validating fit before production rollout, including local browser sealing with no upload.

 Simple sealing flow